joergen7/gen_pnet/README.md

 ### Callback Functions for the Actor Interface

-In addition to the structure callback functions there are another six callback functions that determine how the net instance appears as an Erlang actor to the outside world:
+In addition to the structure callback functions there are another seven callback functions that determine how the net instance appears as an Erlang actor to the outside world:

 - `code_change/3` determines what happens when a hot code reload appears
 - `handle_call/3` synchronous message exchange